 It turns out that by doing it with her, Hugh passed a curse to Jay.
 The curse takes form of an entity that stalks the last end of the chain with the intent of killing them before going back to the ones who passed it.
 Only those who are cursed can see this entity and, to make matters more complicated, it changes its appearance to any person of age and/or gender.

 Jay is then left to fend for herself against this entity, who now has taken its close chances to kill her off first hauntingly across her campus' hallways, and then later at her own home.
 When the attacks place Jay at her wit's end, her friends took notice and help her out with what could be a real phenomenon.
 Surely enough, they themselves see what the entity is capable of and it is only a matter of time before it gets to their friend.
 With very little options in stopping the creature and with her friends now in the line of danger, Jay has no choice but to find a way, any desperate way, to stop it.

 |You have no idea how many time looking back|

 saved this girl's life.

 The film borrows a lot of elements from other horror sub-genres, mainly slashers and ghost films, to make it as creepy as possible.
 While the curse angle is obviously a tribute to the supernatural, most of the other influence would be put to use in shaping the entity itself as it behaves quite similar to our human monsters, slowly walking, getting up whenever it appears wounded, and preferring to use its brute strength to do its killings than exploit its own supernatural nature.
-The very fact that it also changes appearance can come quite shocking and uneasy; in one scene, we see this entity take form of a girl and casually walked in to a theater full of people.
-One could never expect that it is the entity as the form it took perfectly blends in, and no one will notice until it began hurting and killing whoever it is after.
+The very fact that it also changes appearance can come quite shocking and uneasy; in one scene, we see this entity take form of a girl and casually walk in to a beach full of people.
+One could never expect that it is the entity as the form it takes perfectly blends in and no one will notice until it begins hurting and killing whoever it is after.